codermanz/DroneZoneRepo/README.md

 # DroneZoneRepo
-Computational Cognitive Model for SRI International Rapid HMI Project
+Computational Cognitive Model for SRI International Rapid HMI Project.

+For comprehensive report, please visit: [our whole report](https://docs.google.com/document/d/1rAn4TXmaScVNEqnr7aFDAPqqnrVPQ1nMZRinSNoRgnY/edit?usp=sharing)

 Currently, you can create a graph on a remote janusgraph in memory instance and store that graph locally on your computer in graphML format.
 You can open and visualize this file with Gremlin visualizer.